isomerpages/nlb-mobile-guide/_get-started-with/quick-guide-to-the-new-nlb-mobile-app.md

 		<label for="acc12">How do I read the eBooks or listen to the Audiobooks that I have borrowed?</label>
 <div class="new-accordion-content">
  <p>Here are the steps:</p>
-<p><b>Step One:</b> In the app, select the ‘Account’ tab on the bottom right corner, then &lsquo;eBook Loans&rsquo; and tap on the title you want to read or listen to. </p>
+<p><b>Step One:</b> In the app, select the ‘Account’ tab on the bottom right corner, then ‘eBook Loans’ and tap on the title you want to read or listen to. </p>
-<p><b>Step Two:</b> You will see a &lsquo;Read in Browser &rsquo; option for eBooks or a &lsquo;Listen in Browser&rsquo; option for audiobooks.
+<p><b>Step Two:</b> You will see a ‘Read in Browser ’ option for eBooks or a ‘Listen in Browser’ option for audiobooks.
 Select this option to read / listen online immediately within the app. </p>
 <p><em>Please note: Reading or listening online will tap on your mobile data allowance if you are not connected to WiFi, and may incur charges from your telco.</em></p>
-<p>If you wish to read or listen offline, you may select the <a href="/get-started-with/Libby/">&lsquo;Read in Libby&rsquo;</a> option.
+<p>If you wish to read or listen offline, you may select the <a href="/get-started-with/libby/">‘Read in Libby’</a> option.
 The app will automatically launch a free third-party app, Libby, to download the title.
 If you do not have the Libby app, the NLB Mobile app will prompt you to install it.</p>
 </div>

 <input type="checkbox" id="acc12a">